yiminghu/AnnoPred/README.md

 **Part of the code is modified from LDpred (https://bitbucket.org/bjarni_vilhjalmsson/ldpred).
 We thank Dr. Bjarni J. Vilhjalmsson for sharing his code.**

 ## Introduction
 This tool predict disease risk from genotype data using large GWAS summary statistics as training data and integrating functional annotations.
+A preprint of the method can be found at http://biorxiv.org/content/early/2016/06/13/058768.

 ## Prerequisites
 The software is developed and tested in Linux.
 You will need Python 2.7 and several pacakges to run it: